 Listen to our staff discussing their research and reflecting on contemporary news from a historical perspective in the following radio programmes:

-Professor Frank Mort will be discussing the British Monarchy in the First World War in a BBC Radio 4 Programme, ‘The Frontline Prince’ on Monday 18 September at 20:00.
-This relates to Mort’s current book project on the British monarchy between 1910 and 1939.
+Dr Max Jones and Professor Frank Mort will be discussing the British Monarchy in the First World War in a BBC Radio 4 Programme, ‘The Frontline Prince’ on Monday 18 September at 20:00.
 Listen here

 BBC Radio 4 and iPlayer Radio, 3/09/2017: ‘Printing a Nation’ with Dr. Anindita Ghosh